 The basic objective of restructuring is to preserve economic value of units and not evergreening of problem accounts.
-This can be achieved by banks and the borrowers by careful assessment of the viability, quick detection of weaknesses in accounts and a time-bound implementation of restructuring packages.
+This can be achieved by UCBs and the borrowers by careful assessment of the viability, quick detection of weaknesses in accounts and a time-bound implementation of restructuring packages.
 The prudential guidelines will be applicable to all categories of debt restructuring other than those restructured on account of natural calamities, which will continue to be governed by the extant guidelines.
-The principles and prudential norms laid down are applicable to all advances, including borrowers who are eligible for special regulatory treatment for asset classification as detailed in the prudential guideline on restructuring of advances in Master Circular- Income Recognition, Asset Classification, Provisioning and Other Related Matters - UCBs dated April 1, 2021, as amended from time to time.
-The revised definition of micro, small and medium enterprises has been given in Annex-51.
+The principles and prudential norms laid down are applicable to all advances, including borrowers who are eligible for special regulatory treatment for asset classification as detailed in the prudential guideline on restructuring of advances in Master Circular- Income Recognition, Asset Classification, Provisioning and Other Related Matters - UCBs dated April 1, 2025, as amended from time to time.
+For the definition of Micro, Small and Medium Enterprises (MSME), UCBs shall be guided by Master Directions - Reserve Bank of India (Priority Sector Lending - Targets and Classification) Directions, 2025 dated March 24, 2025, as amended from time to time.

-6.2.
-Eligibility Criteria for Restructuring of Advances

-6.2.1 Banks may restructure the accounts classified under 'standard', 'sub-standard' and 'doubtful' categories.

-6.2.2 Banks cannot reschedule / restructure / renegotiate borrowal accounts with retrospective effect.
+- 6.2.
+Eligibility Criteria for Restructuring of Advances - 6.2.1 UCBs may restructure the accounts classified under 'standard', 'sub-standard' and 'doubtful' categories. - 6.2.2 UCBs cannot reschedule / restructure / renegotiate borrowal accounts with retrospective effect.
 While a restructuring proposal is under consideration, the usual asset classification norms would continue to apply.
 The process of re-classification of an asset should not stop merely because restructuring proposal is under consideration.
 The asset classification status as on the date of approval of the restructured package by the competent authority would be relevant to decide the asset classification status of the account after restructuring / rescheduling / renegotiation.
 In case there is undue delay in sanctioning a restructuring package and in the meantime the asset classification status of the account undergoes deterioration, it would be a matter of supervisory concern.